itenfay/grab_ethtoken_info/README.md

 ## Feedback is welcome

-If you notice any issue, got stuck or just want to chat feel free to create an issue.
+If you notice any issue, got stuck to create an issue.
 I will be happy to help you.